harshendra1998/tailwind-carousel/README.md

   ....
   <TailwindCarousel
           styleClass={`my-3 mx-auto w-2/3 h-64 rounded-md `}      // tailwind class styles
-          timespace={2500}      // time for each slide image in milli second carusal_cover={true}       // carousal image cover whole size (true) or contain inside (false) arrowVisible={true}      // Arrows on left and right visible ?
+          style={{height: '250px', width: '75%' }} // height and width can also be passed as style prop or as styleClass timespace={2500}      // time for each slide image in milli second carusal_cover={true}       // carousal image cover whole size (true) or contain inside (false) arrowVisible={true}      // Arrows on left and right visible ?